 What Is an Audit Trail?

-Audit trails are the manual or electronic records that chronologically catalog events or procedures to provide support documentation and history that is used to authenticate security and operational actions, or mitigate challenges.
 Numerous industries use versions of an audit trail to provide a historical record of progression based on a sequence of events.
-These records provide proof of compliance and operational integrity.
-Audit trails can also identify areas of non-compliance by providing information for audit investigations.
 Whether it is logging the design changes of a product build, keeping the record of financial transactions for an e-commerce site, communication transactions, healthcare activity, or legitimizing the outcome of an election, an audit trail validates actions and outcomes.
 Audit trail records will contain details that include date, time, and user information associated with the transaction.
+As a result, audit trails are able to identify areas of non-compliance by providing information for audit investigations.

 IT plays an important role in the general process of industry- or regulation-specific audit logs and trails.
 However, the department itself has a unique and densely populated log process where the numerous and varied activities of users, systems, and applications are constantly monitored to prevent misuse, hacking, or corruption of information.
 IT professionals use this system for validation as an essential tool to analyze operations and technical controls for computer systems.
 Used to validate and monitor activity, an audit trail provides a tool to maintain information and system integrity.